Paul Narita: 2022–present

 Paul returns in Days of Our Lives: Beyond Salem.
 John visits him during a gay pride event when John is abducted by Harris Michaels.
 ISA agent Andrew Donovan investigates the crime and Paul assists him in finding Harris and why John and Steve disappeared.
 They soon discover Megan Hathaway is alive and has brainwashed them into stealing a prism in Hong Kong which her father, Stefano DiMera, had searched for before.
 While Steve is immobilized, John escapes to Caracas, Venezuela at Megan's compound.
 While Megan escapes, Paul is reach his father in his brainwashed state long enough to immobilize him.
 Despite developing feeling for Andrew, the two agree to just be friends.

 On Days of our Lives, he continues to visit his father and siblings.
 He also reconnects with Andrew after helping rescue him from Dimitri Von Leuschner, Megan's son, after he is used as a bargaining chip for his, Megan's and later Kristen DiMera's immunity for their respective crimes.
 He is freed and he and Paul embrace. the two are encouraged to give their relationship a chance and it soon leads to Paul proposing to Andrew, which he accepts.

 In 2025, He helps Andrew and Marlena track down his father when he went missing on an ISA mission.
 He saves Andrew from Orpheus and is tempted to kill him but is convinced by Andrew to let the authorities handling him.
 After John is found, he remains in Salem with Andrew after being convinced to have their wedding in Salem with the family present, even when John's death devastates him.
 After he and Andrew are married, Paul is offered a job at the ISA by Shane Donovan so that he and Andrew wouldn't be so far apart.
+He later appeared with Andrew to celebrate the opening of the Tom Horton Free Clinic through the hospital.